Updated: February 2, 2026

 • D8 Visa (Portugal Digital Nomad Visa): Targeted at remote workers and freelancers seeking temporary or long-term stays.

 Each option comes with specific requirements, which are now managed by AIMA.
-Fortunately, EU citizens can skip the visa process, as they are not required to move to Portugal.
-If you’d like to learn more about which option may best suit you, we recommend you contact our partners, Global Citizen Solutions, for professional and expert advice.
+Fortunately, EU citizens can skip the visa process, as they will not need a visa to move to Portugal.
+If you’d like to learn more about which option may best suit you, we recommend you contact our residency and citizenship partners, Global Citizen Solutions, for professional and expert advice.

-The establishment of AIMA marks a significant step forward in modernizing Portugal’s immigration system.
-By replacing SEF, AIMA addresses longstanding inefficiencies and provides a more organized framework for handling immigration services.
+The establishment of AIMA marks a significant step forward in modernizing Portugal’s immigration system, alongside their moves in late 2025 and 2026 to make the process more digitalized.

 Whether you are an expat hoping to move to and buy property in Portugal, a foreign property investor, or a student, understanding AIMA’s role and processes is essential for navigating Portugal’s immigration landscape.
 With streamlined services and a focus on efficiency, AIMA promises to make Portugal an even more attractive destination for global citizens.